Best Nursery Dresser 2018

 Best for a Splurge.
 If you’ve got the bankroll, the very best quality in dressers can be found from Canadian nursery furniture maker Natart.
 A double dresser from Natart typically tops $1000 (example: Natart’s Ithaca five drawer dresser for $1300) and features top notch construction.

 A close runner up to Natart is Romina, with their all solid-wood construction, and the very best in drawer glides–smooth like butter.
 But on the downside, a double dresser from Romina can run $1500 to $1800.
-The Cleopatra five drawer chest, above, is $1575 to $1764.
+The Cleopatra five drawer chest, below, is $1575 to $1764.

 Best Eco Friendly Dresser.
 Romina is our top choice for eco friendly nursery dresser.
 These dressers are made of solid European beech and tree sap-based organic glues, then finished with a non-toxic, water based finish (or a Bees Wax organic finish for an up charge).
 You won’t have to worry about any formaldehyde emissions, since Romina’s line is GREENGUARD certified.
 And they make their furniture in Europe, not Asia.
 Quality touches make it an even better dresser: corner blocks, dove tailed drawers and soft close drawer glides.
 The price, however, is stratospheric: The Imperio six drawer dresser shown above runs $1625 to $1820.
 Eco goodness definitely has a price.